 Attendees dress casually and comfortably.
 No special type of shoe is required, but leather- or felt-soled shoes are usually better choices than other materials since many of the dance steps are glides.

 Other Club Activities

 In addition to the dance class, parties are held during the year.
-The group performs at senior centers, parades and area festivals throughout the Washington area.
+The group performs at senior centers, parades and area festivals throughout the Washington DC area.
 Any members who are interested are encouraged to participate, but participation is not required.